Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation: Introduction

-For FL problems, to evade the negative impact of stragglers, a new paradigm named coded federated learning (CFL) has been investigated \cite{dhakal2019coded, prakash2020coded, anand2021differentially, sun2023stochastic}.
+For FL problems, to evade the negative impact of stragglers while avoiding the drawbacks of the aforementioned schemes, a new paradigm named coded federated learning (CFL) has been investigated \cite{dhakal2019coded, prakash2020coded, anand2021differentially, sun2023stochastic}.
 In CFL, each device uploads a coded version of its dataset to the central server to form a global coded dataset before training begins.
 During the training process, the central server aggregates gradients received from the non-stragglers and gradient computed from the global coded dataset to mitigate the negative impact of the stragglers.
 Compared with sharing raw datasets as in GC, by carefully designing the way of encoding local datasets in CFL, privacy concerns can be largely reduced, and one can even achieve perfect privacy.
-However, it is intuitive that encoding the local datasets induces information loss and this may negatively impacts the learning performance.
-Based on that, the key issue in CFL is how to generate the global coded dataset before training, as well as how to aggregate the gradients at the central server during the training process, in order to achieve better performance in terms of learning and privacy.
+In addition, compared with asynchronous FL methods, the learning performance can be enhanced in CFL based on the fact that the missing information from the stragglers during the training iterations can be compensated by the information gained from the global coded dataset at the server.
+The key issue in CFL is how to generate the global coded dataset before training, as well as how to aggregate the gradients at the central server during the training process, in order to achieve better performance in terms of learning and privacy.